Lenca: Spirituality

 The contemporary Lenca primarily practice Roman Catholicism, adopted, often by force, during the colonial Spanish era after the first war.
 The Battle of Acajutla was a battle on June 8, 1524, between the Spanish conquistador Pedro de Alvarado and the standing army of Cuzcatlan Pipils, an indigenous Nahua state, in the neighborhood of present-day Acajutla, near the coast of western El Salvador.

 As with other tribal groups, their practices often incorporate Pre-European custom, and some Lenca communities retain more exclusively tribal customs.
 Some custom practices are associated with the cultivation and harvest of crops.
 During different crop seasons, for instance, Lenca men participate in ceremonies where they consume chicha and burn incense.

 Guancasco

 Guancasco is the annual ceremony by which neighboring communities, usually two, gather to establish reciprocal obligations in order to confirm peace and friendship.
 The guancascos take many forms and have adopted many Catholic representations, but they also include traditional customs and representations.
-Processions and elaborate exchanges of greetings and Honduran folk dancing are performed for the statue of the patron saint of the town.
-Towns in central and western Honduras such as Yamaranguila, La Campa, La Paz and Tencoa, all host the annual celebration.
+Processions and elaborate exchanges of greetings and folk dancing are performed for the statue of the patron saint of the town.
+Towns in central and western Honduras such as Yamaranguila, La Campa, La Paz, etc, Or Eastern El Salvador south of Honduras like Lolotique, Yucuaiquin, Guatajiagua etc. all host the annual celebration.